gusthoff/ada-learning-material/content/courses/advanced-ada/chapters/types.rst

            function "+" (Left, Right : Private_Integer)
                          return Private_Integer is
-              Res : constant Integer := Integer (Left)
+              Res : constant Integer :=
-                                        + Integer (Right);
+                      Integer (Left) + Integer (Right);
-              --  Note that we're converting Left and Right to --  Integer, which calls the "+" operator of the --  Integer type.
-Writing "Left + Right" would --  have called the "+" operator of Private_Integer, --  which leads to recursive calls, as this is the --  operator we're currently in.
+              --  Note that we're converting Left and --  Right to Integer, which calls the "+" --  operator of the Integer type.
+Writing --  "Left + Right" would have called the --  "+" operator of Private_Integer, which
+              --  leads to recursive calls, as this is the --  operator we're currently in.
            begin
               return Private_Integer (Res);